sigh/Interactive-Sudoku-Solver/README.md

-Interactive Sudoku Solver (ISS) is a web-based solver written in JavaScript.
+# Interactive Sudoku Solver (ISS)

+A fast web-based solver written in JavaScript.

 It solve sudoku puzzles including a large number of variants, while making it easy to explore the solution space including: